 The boxes fit together fairly well, considering the necessity of pre-cutting them.
 Day three was spent re-mudding where necessary, and caulking everything.
 Around every piece of trim, inside and outside of each box.
 The caulking is what makes it all look finished.
 It is the factor that makes your work look like it belongs and has always been there.
 It can take some time, but it is worth it.

 We spent about two hours the third day, and then handed it off to the home owners to paint their new wainscoting.
-That put our time investment at somewhere around 9 hours, including time to enjoy my friend’s amazing chocolate chip cookies.
-A lot of them.
+That put our time investment at somewhere around 9 hours.

 My final tip on installing any sort of trim or dimensional wall treatment like wainscoting is to take your time, measure over and over, and not rush.
 That last part is a bit of a hypocritical thing to say, since that is exactly what we did.
 It will pretty well always take you more time than you think.
 One of the reasons this is the case is that rooms – and trim, etc. – are rarely perfectly level, or true.
 In this case we found that the bottom window trim was 3/8″ out of square, and that fact ended up costing us a lot of time to work around since fixing it right then was not in the cards.
 It happens.
 Take a deep breath, roll with it, and carry on.